 Ingredients

-• 1 can (4 oz.) fire-roasted diced green chiles Note 2
+- 1 (4-ounce) can fire-roasted diced green chiles see note 2

 Instructions

-• CHEESE PREP: Grate cheese or coarsely chop if already sliced.
-If you don't have an exact weight, measure to 2-1/2 cups.
+- Shred cheese or coarsely chop if already sliced.
+If you donโt have an exact weight, measure 2-1/2 cups.
 Toss cheese pieces with cornstarch in a small bowl and set aside.

-• GREEN ONIONS: Heat stovetop to medium heat.
-Melt butter in a medium-sized pot.
-Once melted, add in the thinly sliced green onions and cook, stirring occasionally for 3-5 minutes or until soft.
-Add in the garlic and stir for 30 seconds.
+- Heat stovetop to medium heat.
+Melt butter in a medium pot.
+Once melted, add thinly sliced green onions and cook, stirring occasionally, for 3โ5 minutes or until soft.
+Add garlic and stir for 30 seconds.

-• SPICES AND CHILES: Thoroughly drain the can of green chiles.
-Add all the green chiles, spices, and salt & pepper (add to your taste preference; I add 1/2 teaspoon of each) to the pot.
-Stirring, cook for 1-2 minutes or until very fragrant.
+- Thoroughly drain the green chiles.
+Add all the green chiles, spices, and salt and pepper (add to your preference; I add 1/2 teaspoon of each) to the pot.
+Stirring, cook for 1โ2 minutes or until very fragrant.

-• MILK: Give the can of evaporated milk a good shake and pour into the pot.
-Stir and bring to a simmer still over medium heat.
-Do not increase the heat and don't boil!
-Once simmering, reduce the heat to medium low.
+- Give the can of evaporated milk a good shake and pour into the pot.
+Stir and bring to a simmer, still over medium heat.
+Do not increase the heat and donโt boil!
+Once simmering, reduce heat to medium low.

-• CHEESE: Add in the cheese and cornstarch mixture and stir constantly until cheese is melted.
+- Add the cheese and cornstarch mixture and stir constantly until cheese is melted.
 This takes a bit of time.
-You may be tempted to increase the heat, but don't -- this is how you get a grainy dip.
-Once the cheese is fully melted (sauce will still seem a bit thin, but it thickens as it sits!), taste with a tortilla chip so you can gauge saltiness.
-Adjust any seasonings/salt to personal preference.
+Increasing the heat will result in a grainy dip.
+Once cheese is fully melted (sauce will still seem a bit thin, but it thickens as it sits!), taste with a tortilla chip so you can gauge saltiness.
+Adjust any seasonings/salt to preference.
 Stir in cilantro if using.
 Remove from heat and serve warm with chips.

-• KEEP IT WARM: Dip will thicken and harden as it cools (just like any melted cheese-filled recipe).
-It's great right off the stovetop, but will get thicker and thicker the longer it stands.
-Here's how to keep it nice and creamy for a longer serving period: Transfer to a small crockpot (ideally 2-4 quarts) and set it to "warm".
-Serve it right out of the slow cooker, stirring it every now and again.
-Alternatively, when it gets too thick, re-warm over low heat in a pot on the stovetop or microwave (covered) in bursts of 10 seconds until warmed through.
-If needed, add an extra splash of evaporated milk (while stirring constantly) as you re-heat the dip.
+- Dip will thicken and harden as it cools (just like any melted cheese-filled recipe).
+Here's how to keep it nice and creamy for a longer serving period: Transfer to a small Crock-Pot (ideally 2โ4 quarts) and set to โwarm.โ Serve right out of the slow cooker, stirring occasionally.
+Alternatively, when it gets too thick, rewarm over low heat in a pot on the stovetop or microwave (covered) in bursts of 10 seconds.
+If needed, add an extra splash of evaporated milk (while stirring constantly) as you reheat the dip.

 Video